Factor Mobility (5 minute read)

 Some CGE models, including the GTAP model, allow modelers to describe degrees of factor mobility.
 They use an elasticity parameter to define the percent change in the share of the workforce or capital stock that moves to a different production activity given a percent change in the ratio of the activity's wage or rent to the economy-wide average.
 One elasticity parameter is defined for each factor in the model.

 The assumption of partial factor mobility allows the model to represent a range of transition costs for each factor.
-The higher the factor mobility elasticity, the higher the costs and the longer the adjustment period described in model results.
+The lower the factor mobility elasticity (in absolute value), the higher the costs and the longer the adjustment period described in model results.